prnthp/experiment-structures/README.md

 ### Block

 A Block is a container of Trials.
 Each trial is run through one-by-one according to the order in the hierarchy.
 The provided `BlankBlock` or `GenericBlock` (that has Unity Events) is most likely enough.
-Most of the useful stuff are Editor features accessed through the Inspector.
+Most of the useful stuff are quality of life features accessed through the Inspector.

 ```C#
 public class BlankBlock : Block